home-assistant/home-assistant.io/source/voice_control/builtin_sentences.markdown

 - **Abort wake word**
     - *"Nevermind"*: If you triggered the wake word by mistake and want to stop Home Assistant from listening

 The sentences only work, if the {% term entities %} are available and are named exactly the way you call them.
+Check the [troubleshooting section](/voice_control/troubleshooting/) to see common errors when asking for the weather forecast.

 In addition to individual {% term entities %}, commands can target **areas**: